 Smart Choice news

-I’m really delighted to be able to say that Smart Choice Second Edition is now available in all its main markets.
+I’m delighted to be able to say that Smart Choice Third Edition is now available in all its main markets.

 About Smart Choice

 Smart Choice is a four-level course aimed at teenagers and young adults and was first published in 2007.
 It’s being used in many different Asian countries, mainly in Korea, Taiwan, Japan, and also in Latin America – principally in Brazil and Mexico.
 It’s also available in the Middle East and North Africa.

 The story of how a Brit (me) came to write an American English course is a bit convoluted, but the simple reason is that OUP New York asked me to do it and I jumped at the chance.
 It was my tenth or eleventh course book project, my first American English one and my first books for OUP.
 And I’ve never regretted it.

 The formula for the course was devised jointly with my original commissioning editor in New York, whose name is Jeff Krum.
 Jeff is one of the nicest people you could hope to meet, and certainly one of my all-time favourite publishing people (and I’ve been a published ELT author for 40 years!).

 He’s also very persuasive, and got me to agree to certain features that I wasn’t completely sure about.
 It turns out he was right every time.
 Every feature that he recommended turned out to be a winner with end-users, both teachers and students.

 Like most twenty-first century course material, Smart Choice has lots of components, and some of them – like the Click and Change CD-rom in the first edition and most of the online practice in the second and third editions – weren’t written by me, which is why I can say that they are absolutely fabulous (without appearing the least bit vain). 🙂